 Choose a song to sing.
 Make it happy and fun.
 Belt it out loudly, with all the feeling you can muster, 3-5 minutes, once or twice a day.
 Do it in the shower or while driving in your car.

-I like the songs Whistle A Happy Tune, Do Ray Me.
+I like the songs Whistle A Happy Tune, A Little Help From My Friends (Beatles).
 Choose something positive as it may get stuck in your head for a while.

 Exposing your body briefly to cold conditions, such taking a cold shower or ending your shower with cold water increases stimulation of the vagus nerve.
 While your body adjusts to the cold, sympathetic activity declines, while parasympathetic activity increases.
 If you’re like me and find cold showers too severe, splashing your face 10 times with cold water will be beneficial.